HypeCheck

 "Eases morning sickness" Partial

-Ginger has some evidence for nausea; 62mg dose is modest
+Ginger has modest evidence for nausea; 62mg dose is on the lower end

 Based on: Ginger